 Generate Laravel Code Using Artisan Command – Short Blueprint Guide

-When developing a laravel project, developers often find themselves writing and repeating the same trivial codes.
-Whether if it’s making a model, controller or view, etc.. and many other files that you would normally create in a laravel project.
+When developing a Laravel project, developers often find themselves writing and repeating the same trivial codes.
+Whether it’s making a model, controller view, etc.. and many other files that you would normally create in a Laravel project.

-Although, artisan commands can be helpful creating files and components for your project, these are mostly just blank classes that you need to fill in with your logic.
+Although artisan commands can help create files and components for your project, these are mostly just blank classes that you need to fill in with your logic.

 Note!
-For this package to work, your laravel installation version should be least version 6 or higher.
+For this package to work, your Laravel installation version should be at least version 6 or higher.

 Install Blueprint using this command: